Hobart: Tourism

-Hobart serves as a focal point and mecca for tourism in the state of Tasmania.
-Hobart has been a significant tourist destination for many years, however tourism has evolved to a core industry in the last decade.
-This process has been termed the "MONA Effect" - referring to the significant influence of the Museum of New and Old Art (MONA), the Southern Hemisphere's largest private museum, on the local tourist economy - compared to the effect of the Guggenheim on Bilbao.
+The MONA Effect is a term for the significant influence of the Museum of New and Old Art (MONA), the Southern Hemisphere's largest private museum, on the local tourist econoy, comparable to the effect of the Guggenheim Museum on Bilbao.
 Since opening in 2011, MONA had received 2.5 million visitors by 2022 and has helped establish a number of art and food venues and events, including MONA FOMA, and the winter festivals of Mid-Winter Fest and Dark Mofo.
 27% of visitors to Tasmania visit the museum.

 In 2016, Hobart received 1.8 million visitors, surpassing both Perth and Canberra, tying equally with Brisbane.
 Visitor numbers reached a low of 744,200 in 2021, primarily as a result of the COVID-19 pandemic, with expectations that numbers would return to normal by 2023.

-Many local tourist attractions focuses on the convict history of Hobart, the city's historic architecture, art experiences, and food and alcohol experiences.
-Hobart is home to a significant number of nationally known restaurants, boutique alcohol producers, including Sullivans Cove Whiskey, which won world's best single malt in 2014, boutique hotels, and art experiences.
+Hobart has nationally known restaurants, boutique alcohol producers, including Sullivans Cove Whiskey, which won world's best single malt in 2014.
 Other significant tourist attractions include Australia's second oldest botanic gardens, the Royal Tasmanian Botanical Gardens, which holds extensive significant plant collections, a range of public and private museums including the Tasmanian Museum & Art Gallery and Maritime Museum Tasmania, and Mount Wellington, one of the dominant features of Hobart's skyline.
 At 1,271 m, the mountain has its own ecosystems, is rich in biodiversity and plays a large part in determining the local weather.

-Hobart is used as a staging ground to visit many of the region's surrounding attractions, including the historic sights of Richmond (where a model of Old Hobart Town is located) and Oatlands, Seven Mile Beach and Turrakana / Tasman Peninsula, the Huon Valley, and the waterfalls of Mount Field National Park via the Derwent Valley.